-In the future, we will also need to raise additional capital to finance our business operations and planned growth.
-We may seek to raise additional capital through future offerings of debt securities (including potentially convertible debt securities), which would rank senior to our Ordinary shares upon our bankruptcy or liquidation, and future offerings of equity securities, which may be senior to our Ordinary shares for the purposes of dividend and liquidating distributions.
-An issuance of additional equity securities or securities with a right to convert into equity, such as convertible bonds or warrant bonds, could adversely affect the market price of our Ordinary shares and would dilute the economic and voting interests of shareholders.
+In the future, we will also need to raise additional capital to finance our business operations and planned and potential growth, including to fund additional construction at existing or new sites, to develop new sites to increase our data center capacity and to fund the purchase of additional equipment to increase our operating capacity and potentially expand into new markets.
+We may seek to raise additional capital through future offerings of debt securities (including potentially convertible debt securities), which would rank senior to our Ordinary shares upon our bankruptcy or liquidation, and future offerings of equity securities or securities with a right to convert into equity, such as convertible bonds or warrant bonds, could adversely affect the market price of our Ordinary shares and would dilute the economic and voting interests of shareholders.
 We may be required to accept terms that restrict our ability to incur additional indebtedness or to take other actions including terms that require us to maintain specified liquidity or other ratios that could otherwise not be in the interests of our shareholders.
 As the timing and nature of any future offering would depend on market conditions and other factors beyond our control, it is not possible to predict or estimate the amount, timing, or nature of future offerings.

 We may not be able to obtain additional debt, equity or equity-linked financing on favorable terms, if at all, which could impair our growth, adversely affect our existing operations and require us to seek additional capital, sell assets or restructure or refinance our indebtedness.
-In particular, in June 2022, we announced that, having regard to current market conditions and available financing terms, we intend to defer additional major capital expenditure for work beyond our initial 4.3 EH/s of operating capacity to preserve balance sheet flexibility until the current market uncertainty subsides and financing terms improve.
-There can be no guarantee that such uncertainty will subside and terms will improve on a timely basis, or at all.
-If we are unable to raise additional financing (whether because of the conditions of the markets, our financial condition or otherwise) on a timely basis, or at all, our ability to meet our capital commitments (including payments due under our relevant hardware purchase contracts with Bitmain) and our growth plans could be adversely affected.
 In addition, if the terms of additional financing are less favorable or require us to comply with more onerous covenants or restrictions, our business operations could be restricted.
 Any of the foregoing could adversely impact our financial condition, cash flows and results of operations.